The world is huge

 Make a Wish on Your Suitcase

 Hopeful travelers can learn a lot from this tradition that occurs in many Latin American countries, most notably Ecuador, Colombia, and Mexico.
-Many believe that taking an empty suitcase for a walk around the block (or even leaving one by the door) will bring travel in the coming year.
-You might feel a little odd when your neighbors see you taking your suitcase for a walk, but they’ll be totally jealous when you’re on your way to the airport.
+Many believe that packing a suitcase with items representing the type of trip you want (like a bikini or hiking boots) and taking it for a walk around the block will bring travel in the coming year.

 Baking a Coin into the Bread

 In Greece, New Year’s Eve is celebrated by baking a traditional bread known as Vasilopita that comes with a special surprise: a “sweet coin” baked into the bread (or cake in some cultures).
-It’s a coin wrapped in tin foil and dropped randomly into the bread; whoever gets the lucky piece will have good luck for the next year.
+It’s a coin wrapped in tin foil and dropped randomly into the bread; whoever gets the lucky piece will have good luck for the following year.
 The tradition honors St. Basil, who came up with the idea to bake coins into bread when he knew the poor people of his church would be too proud to accept charity.

 Throwing Stuff Out the Window

 Heads up!
 If you plan to spend New Year’s Eve in Italy, you might want to find some cover because Italians like to ring in the new year by chucking dishware, appliances, and sometimes even furniture out the window.
 But it’s not just a lot of ruckus; the act symbolizes letting go of the past.
-By chucking their possessions out the window, Italians cast out the old troubles and welcome hope for a new year.
+By hurling unwanted possessions out the window, Italians cast out the old troubles and welcome hope for a new year.

 Wearing New Underwear

 If you intend to welcome the new year in Brazil, you’ll have to follow a dress code.
 Brazilians traditionally wear white on New Year’s Eve, but that’s not all.
-They also believe you should wear brand new underwear and that the color of the underwear will represent what you wish to attract in the new year—yellow for money, green for health, and red for love.
+They also believe you should wear brand-new underwear and that the color of the underwear will represent what you wish to attract in the new year—yellow for money, green for health, and red for love.

 Breaking Dishes